UBC-MDS/DSCI-532_2024_6_Green-Development-Planner/README.md

 Our dashboard offers a high-level overview of renewable energy metrics across the globe.
 The interactive world map enables users to select and visualize data spanning 20 years, featuring six key indicators: the percentage of renewable energy in total energy consumption, electricity access rates (% of population), financial investments in clean energy projects, and electricity generation breakdown by sources (i.e., fossil fuels, nuclear, and renewables) for each country.
 A time slider allows for a historical perspective on these indicators.

-On the right, the dashboard provides a country-specific analysis with two pie charts, two bar charts and one line chart.
-The pie charts display the average share of renewable energy and the electricity generation mix over the last five years.
+On the right, the dashboard provides a country-specific analysis with two arc charts, two bar charts and two cards.
+The arc charts display the ratio of energy consumption by energy source and the electricity generation mix over the last five years.
 The bar charts compares a country's electricity access and financial flow for clean energy against the world average, again over the last five years.
 By using the average data of a latest five-year period, we ensure that the information captures the most recent situations, offering users an up-to-date, actionable snapshot of energy development.
-The line chart show the country's GPD per capita over a period of 20 years.
+The two cards at the bottom display the selected country's population and GDP per capita.

 ![demo](img/demo.gif)